linkener/base-backend-php-test/README.md

 > Note: this software uses port 8080 and 8081.
 The command `docker-compose up` will fail if those ports are not available

 Check if the application is up and running by navigating to <http://localhost:8080/system/health>.
 This URL returns a JSON file containing the system time.

+To stop the software Ctrl+C (terminate) the running `docker-compose up` command and run `docker-compose rm` to remove the containers.

 ### docker